frehner/modern-guide-to-packaging-js-library/README.md

 - Enable developers to support older browsers when using your library
 - Output multiple bundles that support various levels of browser support

-As one example, if you're transpiling from TypeScript, you should set `"target"` in your `tsconfig.json` to `ESNext`.
+As one example, if you're transpiling from TypeScript, you could create two versions of your package's code:

+1. An `esm` version with modern JavaScript generated by setting `target` in your `tsconfig.json` to `ESNext`
+2. A `umd` version with more broadly-compatible JavaScript generated by setting `target` in your `tsconfig.json` to `ES5`

+With these settings, most users will get the modern code, but those using older bundler configurations or loading the code using a `<script>` tag will get the version with additional transpilation for older browser support.

 </details>